-The oldest feathers known to date have been found in archosaurs capable of flight.
-However, some of them (scansoriopterygids) flew by the use of a membrane rather than feathers.
+The oldest feathers known to date have been found in archosaurs capable to fly.
+However, some of them (scansoriopterygids) flied by the use of a membrane rather than feathers.
 We therefore propose a new mechanism for the origin of avian flight by the use of membranous wings on both the forelimbs and the hindlimbs.
-It complements Beebe's (1915) prediction of the tetrapteryx stage.
+It complements the Beebe's (1915) prediction of the tetrapteryx stage.
 Paleontological and embryological evidence suggest that feathers are a modification of reptilian scales.
-Scansoriopterygids were covered mostly by down-like feathers which seemingly acted as thermal isolation rather than being adapted for flight.
+Scansoriopterygids were covered mostly by down-like feathers which seemingly acted as a thermal isolation rather than were adapted for flight.
 Certain early birds, including scansoriopterygids, possessed elongate shafted tail feathers, which were probably used principally for display and resembled elongate scales.
-We suppose that display is the primary function of early feathers, which were preadapted for thermal isolation and also flight.
-The body of theropods was covered mostly by typical reptilian scales, yet some ornithischian dinosaurs possessed filamentous integumentary structures which might have had a comparable avian feathers.
-Early birds probably shared with theropod dinosaurs an incipient endothermy, which was inherited from their common ancestor in the Triassic Period.
+We suppose that display is the primary function of early feathers, which were preadapted for the thermal isolation and also the flight.
+The body of theropods was covered mostly by typical reptilian scales, yet some ornithischian dinosaurs possessed filamentous integumentary structures which might have had a comparable

-23 display function.
-However, it is doubtful that these structures in dinosaurs were homologous with
+- 23 display function.
+However, it is doubtful that these structures in dinosaurs were homologous with - 24 avian feathers.
+Early birds probably shared with theropod dinosaurs an incipient endothermy, - 25 which was inherited from their common ancestor from the Triassic Period.